-The Harvard University Writing Center has a number of guides that very helpfully explain the various elements of argumentative and college writing, including how to understand assignments, generate topics, perform close readings, develop your thesis, outline and structure your essays, use transitions, and revise effectively.
+The Harvard University Writing Center links to a number of guides that very helpfully explain the various elements of argumentative and college writing, including how to understand assignments, generate topics, perform close readings, develop your thesis, outline and structure your essays, use transitions, and revise effectively.

 See this guide authored by the University of Chicago professors Joseph M. Williams and Lawrence McEnerney for helpful tips on what will be expected from you in the writing you’ll do in your humanities and social science courses in college.
 You can scan through the book or even download chapters in PDF; among the topics Williams and McEnerney cover are the differences between high school and college writing and strategies for outlining, drafting, and revising your papers effectively.
 They also have lots of good advice on different parts of college essays, like introductions, titles, and conclusions.